Skip to Content

 Choosing The Right Leather for Your Project

-Understanding the difference between leather types comparison is essential for making informed decisions about your leather project.
+Understanding full grain leather properties is essential for making informed decisions about your leather projects.

 Prepping Your Needle and Thread